opengeospatial/ets-19139/README.md

 ISO/TS 19139:2007 defines Geographic MetaData XML (gmd) encoding, an XML Schema implementation derived from ISO 19115.

-A webpage where you can validate your ISO 19115 / 19139 files is maintained by OGC [here](http://cite-dev-03.opengeospatial.org/teamengine/).

 ## License

 [Apache 2.0 License](LICENSE.md)